 I had 72 hours to sell my house or my offer was canceled.
 Since I am so close to selling mine, is there any legal way to extend that 72 hours at all?
 It's been almost 5 months with no activity whatsoever....

 My lease states under the second paragraph term the initial term of the agreement is that the property is leased on a month-to-month basis starting on September 1st 15 and ending September 1st 16 my understanding is that a periodic lease or a month to month does not include a specified end date...
 Read more »

 It sounds like you have a year lease and you make monthly payments.
 Month-to-month means you or the landlord can terminate the lease with a month notice, but if you have a contractual right to the property for a year, then it doesn't sound like you have a month-to-month lease.
-The outcome will of...Read more »
+The outcome...Read more »

 It probably depends on the terms of the Trust instrument.
 If your husband and his brother are co-trustees, his brother's consent may be required to permit a sale.
 If the Trust instrument was well drafted, it may have a provision for resolving disagreements between the co-trustees.
 If so, those...Read more »

 warranty won't cover, not sent in correctly at the time. worth going to court over? should we be responsible for some of cost for a 17 yrs old roof? natural elements, weather, etc. normal wear and tear - think original warranty was for 20 yrs...

 I would note that the wording of your question is unclear.
 I am unsure if you are stating that you provided a warranty to the customer or that the manufacturer of the roofing materials provided a warranty to your customer.
 Although unclear based on the information provided, I would go by the terms...Read more »

 Check the terms of the contract.
 Usually they have an "opt-out" or similar clause.
 You can also simply agree to cancel the contract.
 I suggest consulting with an attorney - a review of your particular facts and the contract will provide you with the best guidance.